 Infant cephalohematoma is a birth injury that results in the collection of blood between the skull and the periosteum (the membrane covering the skull).
 Though this condition has similar causes as caput succedaneum, it deals with swelling between the layers of the skin, instead of underneath it.
-Infant cephalohematoma occurs in 1 to 2 percent of all live births and usually resolves on its own.
+Infant cephalohematoma occurs in .4-2.5% of all live births and usually resolves on its own.

 What Causes Infant Cephalohematoma?

 Infant cephalohematoma is a minor birth injury that occurs most commonly during delivery.
-Any sort of trauma to an infant’s head can result in cephalohematoma; however, it is usually associated with the use of birth-assisting devices.
+Any sort of trauma to an infant’s head can result in cephalohematoma; however, it is usually associated with the use of birth-assisting devices such as forceps or a vacuum extractor.
 When a delivery has become difficult or is taking a long time, physicians use these tools to advance the birthing process but apply more pressure to the baby’s head and skull in the process.

 Infant cephalohematoma also occurs when an infant is bigger than normal.
 Large fetuses undergo greater amounts of stress and compression during delivery, increasing their risk of complications.
-Other factors that contribute to infant cephalohematoma include the size of the mother’s birth canal and pelvis.
+Other factors that contribute to infant cephalohematoma include the size of the mother’s birth canal and pelvis, weak uterine contractions, bleeding disorders, and multiple gestations.

 The relationship between the size of an infant’s head and the size of a mother’s pelvis is referred to as cephalopelvic disproportion.
 The more disproportionate this is, the more likely blood vessels will rupture and cause the development of cephalohematoma.